Come learn and grow with us

 At Friendly House Preschool, our play-based curriculum is tailored to the needs of your child, with a focus on social, emotional, cognitive, and physical development.
 Plus, our program options are flexible to meet your family’s needs and budget, while offering nurturing and engaging preschool activities in a richly diverse environment.

+Friendly House is a proud participant in the second year of Multnomah County’s Preschool for All (PFA) initiative.
 Preschool for All (PFA) connects families in Multnomah County to free, inclusive, culturally responsive early education.
-PFA will have approximately 500 preschool seats available for the 2022-23 year.
 PFA will grow over time, increasing the number of providers and families, until it will be available to all interested families in Multnomah County in 2030.

 There are just two eligibility requirements to participate.
 Children must:

 - Be 3 or 4 years old by September 1, 2023 and

 - Have a parent or legal guardian living in Multnomah County.

 There are no income eligibility requirements for Preschool for All.
 Click the button below to register and get more information.